 Usage Note

-ORC-1 (Order Control) – This field shall be valued to OP when the order represents a confirmation of an oral request for a test.
-OP shall be used when the confirmation involves a new order.
+ORC-1 (Order Control) – This field shall be valued to ‘OP’ when the order represents a confirmation of an oral request for a test.
+‘OP’ shall be used when the confirmation involves a new order.
 Note the condition predicates associated with ORC-15 (Order Effective Date/Time), ORC-16 (Order Control Code Reason), and ORC-30 (Enterer Authorization Mode).
 ORC-15 (Order Effective Date/Time) should reflect the date/time that the oral request was made, not when the electronic order was provided.

 ORC-4 (Placer Group Number) – This field allows a Laboratory Order Sender to group sets of orders together and subsequently identify them.
 In some environments this might be considered a single document sometimes referred to as a test requisition or test request form.
 In other instances it may group orders placed for the same instance of care or diagnosis.
 All the orders with the same Placer Group Number are considered siblings of each other.
 Regardless of how the identifier that groups the siblings of a care instance is labeled, ORC-4 (Placer Group Number) is where one would convey that identifier.